START YOUR FREE CONSULTATION: CALL OR TEXT NOW (844) 629-3476

 Some CRPS sufferers have experienced relief from their symptoms through the use of alternative therapies such as acupuncture and chiropractic treatment.
 These methods are far less invasive than other methods and typically pose fewer health risks.
 Their effectiveness may vary from patient to patient.

-Ketamine is a strong anesthetic, and experts have begun to experiment with using low doses of ketamine to treat CRPS.
+In recent years, experts have started experimenting with low doses of ketamine, a strong tranquilizer, to treat CRPS.
 Ketamine is administered intravenously (through an IV) over a period of several days to minimize or even eliminate the pain symptoms associated with CRPS.
-This method is still relatively experimental but appears to be useful in treating chronic pain that has not responded to other methods.

 As with other pain relief methods, ketamine treatments are only effective temporarily and must be repeated periodically.

 There is no question that CRPS is expensive.
-Because there is no single diagnostic test, physicians must take a process-of-elimination approach to diagnose CRPS in the first place.
-Doctors need to eliminate all other potential causes of your symptoms before they can affirmatively conclude that you suffer from CRPS.
-Paying for test after test can place an incredible financial burden on the shoulders of someone suffering from CRPS.
+Because there is no single diagnostic test for the syndrome, physicians must eliminate all other potential causes of your symptoms before they can affirmatively conclude that you suffer from CRPS.

 The symptoms of CRPS can be consistent with a number of other conditions and diseases.
 Therefore, it is easy for a physician without expertise in CRPS to misdiagnose a patient and provide treatments that don’t work for months or even years before the correct diagnosis is made.
 The elusiveness of CRPS means a lot of unnecessary extra pain for sufferers.